MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/publish-changes-for-use-customer-service-hub.md

 ## Publish your customizations

-1. Select **Projects** from the left navigation.
+1. Select **Solutions** from the left navigation.

-2. Select the project that you want to publish to open it.
+2. Select the solution that you want to publish to open it.

 3. From the list of commands, select **Publish all customizations**.